wistia/wistia-open-docs/_posts/async-embeds.md

 ## Known Issues

 - Async API Embeds currently do not work with labs.
-We need to identify our lab scripts to properly identify them.
+We need to update our lab scripts to properly identify them.